 Three Nittany Lions were selected to the 2011 All-Big Ten team, and Musser, a Honda Award nominee, advanced to the NCAA National Championships to represent Penn State.
 Outside the gym, the Nittany Lions excelled in the classroom and community.
 Five gymnasts earned Academic All-Big Ten laurels and the team was awarded the Penn State Team Community Service Award.

 With the exception of the University of Alabama, Thompson’s teams posted victories over every SEC team during his tenure.
-In his final season in 2010, Thompson led Auburn to upset victories over No. 8 Arkansas, No. 12 Kentucky and finally defeated ten-time National Champion and five-time-in-a-row defending National Champion Georgia for the first time in program history.
+In his final season in 2010, Thompson led Auburn to upset victories over No. 8 Arkansas, No. 12 Kentucky and finally defeated 10-time National Champion and five-time defending SEC Champion Georgia for the first time in program history.

 Prior to arriving at Auburn, Thompson was the assistant coach at Louisiana State University from 1994-99 and was the Junior Olympic Program Director at the Cincinnati Gymnastics Academy in Fairfield, Ohio from 1993-94.
 Thompson also held assistant coaching positions at two Big Ten institutions, Illinois and Wisconsin, as well as serving as a graduate assistant coach at Kentucky.

-A native of Highland Heights, Ky., Jeff is married to the former Rachelle Fruge, who is the associate head coach for the Nittany Lions, and they have two sons, Parker and Griffin.
+A native of Highland Heights, Kentucky, Jeff is married to the former Rachelle Fruge, and they have two sons, Parker and Griffin.